-A typical engineering design involves prediction of deflections/displacements, stresses, natural frequencies, temperature distributions etc. These parameters are used to iterate on material parameters and/or geometry etc. for optimization of behavior.
+A typical engineering design involves the prediction of deflections/displacements, stresses, natural frequencies, temperature distributions, etc. These parameters are used to iterate on material parameters and/or geometry to optimize their behavior.
 Traditional methods, like hand calculations, involved idealization of physical models using simple equations to obtain solutions.
-However, these approximations oversimplify the problem and the analytical solution can only provide conservative estimates.
-Alternatively, FEM and other numerical methods are meant to provide engineering analysis that considers much greater detail that would otherwise be impractical with hand calculations.
-FEM divides the body into smaller pieces enforcing continuity of displacements along these element boundaries.
-More information on “how FEM works” and “how to learn FEM” can be found in the earlier SimScale articles.
+However, these approximations oversimplify the problem, and an analytical solution can only provide conservative estimates.
+Alternatively, FEM and other numerical methods are meant to provide an engineering analysis that takes into account much greater detail—something that would be impractical with hand calculations.
+FEM divides the body into smaller pieces, enforcing continuity of displacements along these element boundaries.
+More information on “how FEM works” and “how to learn FEM” can be found in the respective SimScale articles.

-For those using FEM, the term “convergence” is often heard.
-So what does this mean?
-In this article, we address issues that are related to this term.
-Most linear problems, do not often need an iterative solution procedure.
-Yet, mesh convergence is an important issue that needs to be addressed.
+For those using finite element analysis, the term “convergence” is often used.
+Most linear problems do not need an iterative solution procedure.
+Mesh convergence is an important issue that needs to be addressed.
 Additionally, in nonlinear problems, convergence in the iteration procedure also needs to be considered.
+So, what does this mean?
+In this article, we investigate and address issues related to this term.

-One of the most overlooked issues in computational mechanics that affect accuracy, is mesh convergence.
-This is related to how small the elements need to be to ensure that the results of an analysis are not affected by changing the size of the mesh.
+One of the most overlooked issues in computational mechanics that affects accuracy is mesh convergence.
+This is related to how small the elements need to be to ensure that the results of the finite element analysis are not affected by changing the size of the mesh.

-As shown in Fig. 01, it is important to first identify the quantity of interest.
-At least three points need to be considered and as the mesh density increases, the quantity of interest starts to converge to a particular value.
-If two subsequent mesh refinements do not change the result substantially, then one can assume the result to have converged.
+As shown in Fig. 01, it is critical to first identify the quantity of interest.
+At least three points need to be considered, and as the mesh density increases, the quantity of interest starts to converge to a particular value.
+If two subsequent mesh refinements do not change the result substantially, then one can assume that the result has converged.

-Going into the question of mesh refinement, it is not always necessary that the mesh in the entire model be refined.
-St. Venant’s Principle enforces that the local stresses in one region do not affect the stresses elsewhere.
-Hence, from a physical point of view, the model can be refined only in particular regions of interest and further have a transition zone from course to fine mesh.
-There are two types of refinements (h- and p-refinement) here as shown in Fig. 02. h-refinement relates to the reduction in the element sizes while p-refinement relates to increasing the order of the element.
+Going into the question of mesh refinement, it is not always necessary for the mesh in the entire model to be refined.
+Saint-Venant’s Principle enforces that the local stresses in one region do not affect the stresses elsewhere.
+Hence, from a physical point of view, the model can be refined only in particular regions of interest and further have a transition zone from a coarse to a fine mesh.
+There are two types of refinements (h- and p-refinement), as shown in Fig. 02.
+H-refinement relates to the reduction in the element sizes, while p-refinement relates to increasing the order of the element.

-However, here it is important to distinguish between geometric effect and mesh convergence.
-Especially when meshing a curved surface using straight (or linear) elements will require more elements (or otherwise mesh refinement) to capture the boundary exactly.
-As shown in Fig. 03, mesh refinement leads to significant reduction in errors.
+However, it is important to distinguish between the geometric effect and mesh convergence.
+Particularly when meshing a curved surface using straight (or linear) elements, which will require more elements (or otherwise mesh refinement) to capture the boundary exactly.
+As shown in Fig. 03, mesh refinement leads to a significant reduction in errors.